Process automation

 3. 3

-Every workflow ships with retries, idempotency keys where it matters, alerting to Slack or email when something fails, and a runbook your team can follow without us.
+Every workflow ships with retries, idempotency keys where they matter, alerts to Slack or email when something fails, and a written runbook your team can use without calling us.

 4. 4

-Credentials in your name.
+All credentials in your name.
 Documentation in your wiki.
-A 30-minute Loom walking your team through what to do when something breaks.
-You can fire us tomorrow and nothing stops working.
+A short Loom showing your team how to fix the common failures.
+End the engagement and nothing stops working.

 Stack